yetulaxman/linux-2/_tutorials/11-Puhti-singularity-deepvariant.md

 ```
 sinteractive -i
 ```
 Choose the course project.
+Set memory to 4 GB.
 You can use defaults for other parameters.

 We want to use LOCAL_SCRATCH for Singularity tmp and cache.
 Unsetting XDG_RUNTIME_DIR will silence some unnecessary warnings.